gausslabs/MP-PSI/pkg/README.md

 ### `state1_bindgen(message_a_to_b, bit_vector_b)`

-Called by party B after receiving `message_a_to_b` from A. Takes as input `message_a_to_b` and the bit vector of B. This is the bit vector that B wants to find the intersection with the bit vector of A. Returns:
+Called by party B after receiving `message_a_to_b` from A. Takes as input `message_a_to_b` and the plaintext bit vector of B. This is the bit vector that B wants to find the intersection with the bit vector of A. Generates the public key share of B starting from a newly generated secret key.
+Generates the round 1 relinearization key share of B starting from a newly generated ephermeral key.
+Aggregates the received round 1 relinearization key share of A, and their own round 1 relinearization key share to generate the round 2 relinearization key share of B. Aggregates the received public key share of A and their own generated public key share to generate the collective public key used for encryption.
+Encrypts the bit vector of B using the collective public key.

+Returns:
 - `message_b_to_a`: message to be sent from B to A after round 1.
+Contains the public key share `share_pk_b`, the round 1 relinearization key share `share_rlk_b_round1`, the round 2 relinearization key share `share_rlk_b_round2` and the encrypted bit vector `ciphertexts_b`.
 - `private_output_b`: private output of B after round 1.
-It has to be privately stored by B.
+It has to be privately stored by B. Contains the secret key `s_pk_b` behind the public key share.
 - `public_output_b`: public output of B after round 1.
 It has to be stored by B (not necessarily privately).
+Contains the encrypted bit vector `ciphertexts_b`, the round 2 relinearization key share `share_rlk_b_round2` and the round 1 aggregate relinearization key share `rlk_agg_round1_h1s`.

 ```js
     const state1 = state1_bindgen(state0.message_a_to_b, bit_vector_b);